 - Our task is complete.

-4. Run VBA Codes to Delete Every Other Row in Excel
+4. Applying Excel VBA Codes to Delete Every Other Row

 You can use a VBA code if you need to delete rows quite often.
 This will allow you to delete every other row with a single click.